 Transportation in John Pennekamp Coral Reef State Park

-John Pennekamp Coral Reef State Park is very RV-friendly, with every single one of their campsites able to accommodate your big rig.
-Getting there is also easy since there are several large signs along US-1 that are hard to miss.
+John Pennekamp Coral Reef State Park is a great place for RV camping, with every single one of their campsites able to accommodate your big rig.
+Getting to the park is also easy since there are several large signs along US-1 that are hard to miss.
 Most of the park's campsites are large enough for RVs and trailers up to 50 ft and the roads are designed with RVs in mind.

-You shouldn't have any problem getting into the park and to your campsite, but you might want to leave the RV behind when you go down to the beach.
+Visitors shouldn't have any problem getting into the park and to their campsite, but they might want to leave the RV behind when going down to the beach.
 Bringing an extra car will make it easier to get down to the beach and find a good parking spot.
-However, if you don't want to tow a whole other car with you, you can take a short bike ride and be at the beach.
-There are six parking lots dotted around the park so you shouldn’t have any trouble finding parking.
-These lots are at the Point, Marina, by the beaches, and trail heads. v
+Guests can also take a short bike ride and be at the beach in minutes.

 Campgrounds and parking in John Pennekamp Coral Reef State Park

 Campsites in John Pennekamp Coral Reef State Park

 There are 47 pet-friendly campsites that accommodate tents or RVs at John Pennekamp Coral Reef State Park.
 Amenities include full hookups at every site, flushing toilets, laundry areas, and even hot showers.

 Reservations must be made at least one day ahead of time and can be made up to 11 months in advance.
 You should reserve your spot as early as possible, especially during the winter months and holidays, as it's a very popular holiday spot.
 The maximum length for RVs and trailers is 62 feet.

 When planning your trip, don't forget the bug spray!
 During the summer months, mosquitoes are common in the campground area and on the trails.

 Seasonal activities in John Pennekamp Coral Reef State Park